-As well as the glamourous hard surfaces like polished concrete, marble or stone, there is the ever practical and elegant tile floor.
+As well as the glamourous hard surfaces like polished concrete (link to polished concrete article), marble or stone (link to stone and marble article), there is the ever practical and elegant tile floor (link to tile article).

-Or you could explore the textures, colours and patterns of the world of carpets, especially for formal areas that get little hard wear.
+Or you could explore the textures, colours and patterns of the world of carpets (link to carpet article), especially for formal areas that get little hard wear.
 Velvet and plush carpets add elegance and glamour to formal rooms, but need extra care in cleaning.

 Bedrooms and parents� retreats

 Carpet (link to carpet article) is generally the first choice for rooms to relax in and keep the world away.� There are many grades and textures to choose from, from hardwearing nylon for the rough and tumble of kids� rooms, to the softness of a cut and loop style.

 For children�s rooms, you could choose cork tiles (link to resilient article) instead, which can be brightly coloured coloured and patterned.